mongodb/docs/source/reference/javascript.rst

    :returns: A :term:`JSON` document that contains an array named
              "``inprog``".

-   The ``inprog`` array reports the current operation in the database instance.
+   The ``inprog`` array reports the current operation in progress for the database instance.

 .. js:function:: db.dropDatabase()